SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/03-Router-Module.md

 Angular-Modules-and-routing-11-12-Router-module

-To create a template, we need to go through a number of steps.
+To create a template, we need to go through several steps.

 The first one is to add a **base meta tag** in the `index.html` file.